tommiahonen/ais-simulator/README.md

 Run with `java -jar target/ais-simulator-microbundle.jar`.

 After that you can access the web UI from http://localhost:8080.

-P.S.
 In case you don't have any AIS files, you can download one using `wget https://web.ais.dk/aisdata/aisdk-2021-08-01.zip` and then run `unzip aisdk-2021-08-01.zip`.

+Once simulator state has been changed to "Started", clients can start to connect to it on http://localhost:8040.

 ## Web UI

-The web UI at http://localhost:8080/ makes it possible to:
+A web UI at http://localhost:8080/ makes it possible to:
 - change simulator state:
   - start streaming of AIS data, or resume streaming if stream is currently paused.
   - stop streaming of AIS data (stop stream and disconnect all currently connected clients)